flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/index.md

 !!! warning "Please Note"
     This guide covers the flyPad version and features available in the latest FlyByWire [Development Version](../../fbw-versions.md#version-overview).

-    If you use the FlyByWire Stable version, you might not have these features available.
+    If you use the FlyByWire Stable version, you might not have all features available.
+This will be appropriately flagged throughout our documentation.

 !!! abstract "From Wikipedia: [Electronic Flight Bag](https://en.wikipedia.org/wiki/Electronic_flight_bag){target=new}:"